CFI-Electronics-Club/Summer-School-2021/PCB Design Arena/Quiz Questions with Answers.md

-<b>Answers of the questions are besides the corresponding questions.</b>
+<b>Answers of the questions are besides the corresponding questions.
+Solutions are present in the slides used.</b>

 <b>Link of the kahoot quiz conducted on Day-1</b>